skypjack/entt/docs/md/core.md

 ### Is applicable

-The standard library offers the great `std::is_invocable? trait in several forms.
+The standard library offers the great `std::is_invocable` trait in several forms.
 This takes a function type and a series of arguments and returns true if the condition is satisfied.<br/>
 Moreover, users are also provided with `std::apply`, a tool for combining